Things To Do

 The Franklin G. Burroughs-Simeon B. Chapin Art Museum of Myrtle Beach offers free admission to their diverse exhibits.
 The museum boasts a collection of donated work from previous artists who have exhibited in the past that continues to grow.
 Maps and historical prints of the area fill the walls in addition to other exciting exhibits like sculptures, photographs, paintings and any type of art you can think of.

 What would a vacation destination be without a plethora of parades and festivals?
 Myrtle Beach is home to dozens of annual festivals and parades.
 We use any holiday as an excuse to celebrate!
-Kick off the summer months with MayFest and nightly celebrations on the Boardwalk.
-The spring offers the Canadian-American Days Festival, St. Patrick’s Day street parties and more.
-Fall is the peak of festival season in Myrtle Beach with events like Oktoberfest (two of them!), the Fall BIke Rally and the Irish-Italian International Festival.
+From North Myrtle Beach’s St. Patrick’s Day Festival and street fair to the myriad 4th of July festivities throughout the Grand Strand, Myrtle Beach is home to tons of fun (and many free) events.